thetestspecimen/linux-notes/roundcube.md

 - meta.json
 - watermark.html

-Open 'meta.json', and enter the following text:
+Open 'meta.json', and enter the following text (substitute the "newskin" for your skin name):

 ```json
 {